-A hybrid blockchain is a combination of private and public Blockchain.
+A hybrid blockchain mixes elements of public and private blockchains.
 In such a network, users can control the access at the granular data level.
-It means that the participants of public blockchains can access a specific set of data and keep the rest confidential in the private network.
-It is flexible so that users can quickly join a private blockchain with multiple public blockchains.
-A transaction in a private network is verified within that network but can also allow outsiders to verify them in the public Blockchain.
-Dragonchain is an example of hybrid blockchain,
+It means that the participants of public blockchains can access a specific set of data and keep the rest confidential within the private network.
+It's flexible, enabling users simply link a private blockchain to several public ones.
+A transaction in a private network is verified inside that network but can also allow outsiders to verify them in the public Blockchain.
+Dragonchain is an instance of hybrid blockchain.